 The nurse will work with the student and family to ensure that medical needs are met at school and to maximize educational time.

-I am generally more available for phone calls 8- 10:30 and 1:30-3:30 PM.
+I am generally more likely to be available for phone calls 8- 10:00 and 12:45-3:30 PM.
 Feel free to call anytime and leave a message if necessary.
 Substitute nurses are often only at school over lunch time

 Please contact me with any questions or concerns!